zsiec/object-calisthenics/README.md

 for and place behavior into a single place in the object model.
 This has many beneficial downstream effects, such as a dramatic reduction in duplication errors and a better localization of changes to implement new features.
 This does not mean that variables of the same class cannot interact with one another in methods such as ‘equals’; because access to instance variables doesn’t leave the class, encapsulation is not violated.

-Another way this rule is commonly stated is “Tell, don’t ask”
+Another way this rule is commonly stated is "Tell, don’t ask"

 See also:
 * [Tell, don’t ask](http://c2.com/cgi/wiki?TellDontAsk)